blaze/blaze/docs/source/rosetta-pandas.rst

    import numpy as np
    import pandas as pd
-   from blaze import Data, by, join, merge
+   from blaze import Data, by, join, merge, concat

    # construct a DataFrame
    df = pd.DataFrame({